masheharashid/colorize_prokudin_gorskii_collection/README.md

 ## Running the Notebook

 1. **Launch the Jupyter Notebook Interface**<br>
-Open the terminal and navigate to the project directory Launch the Jupyter Notebook interface and open the Python notebook file:
+Open the terminal and navigate to the project directory<br>
+Launch the Jupyter Notebook interface and open the Python notebook file:

    ```bash